Sutherland Primary Academy - Organisations

 How is the decision made about what type and how much support my child/young person will receive?

 If additional support is required, this is planned for in the school provision map.
-When the Pupil Passport targets are agreed, parents/carers will be given a copy.
+Each child on the SEN register has a termly Pupil Passport with specific targets.
+These are shared with parents.

 All interventions are monitored for impact and outcomes.